Steppe bison: Relationship with humans

-Steppe bison are known to have been hunted by Neanderthals during the Middle Paleolithic in Europe.
+Steppe bison are known to have been hunted by Neanderthals during the Middle Paleolithic in Europe, and at some carcass accumulations associated with Neanderthals are among the most common herbivores.
 Modern humans are known to have fed on steppe bison during the Last Glacial Period, with their processed remains having been found in Upper Palaeolithic archaeological sites.
 Steppe bison were depicted by Paleolithic Europeans in cave art, with artists apparently distinguishing between steppe bison (depicted at sites like Lascaux cave, Chauvet Cave and Trois-Frères cave in France), and European bison, which co-occurred in Europe with steppe bison, with suggested depictions of steppe bison more common in early Upper Paleolithic cave art, prior to the Magdalenian, when suggested depictions of European bison became more common.
 Paleolithic Europeans also depicted bison in a variety of other mediums, such as carvings, though it is difficult to distinguish whether they are depicting European or steppe bison.